brunogarciagonzalez/exploring_miracle_19/README.md

 Numerical Combination 2:

 - Concatenate the number of each verse in the Quran, **followed** for each sura by the number of verses in that sura.
+- Finally, concatenate the total number of verses in the Quran